J-J-E/disk_usage_report/readme.md

 # Disk Usage Script

 This script provides functionality to generate a disk usage report and send it via email.
-It calculates disk usage f>
+It calculates disk usage for specified partitions and generates a usage report that includes information about total space, used space, free space, and the percentage of disk space used.

 ## Requirements